ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

       from the map and move on to the next map entry.
    2. Receive and verify a lower-bound binary ladder from this log entry for the version currently in the map.
-This proves that, at the indicated log entry, the highest version present is greater than or equal to the previously-observed version.
+This proves that, at the indicated log entry, the greatest version present is greater than or equal to the previously-observed version.
    3. If the above check fails, return an error to the user.
 Otherwise, remove the current position-version pair from the map and replace it with a new